Subgoal-Based Explanations for Unreliable Intelligent Decision Support Systems: Introduction

 \section{Introduction}

 Intelligent decision support (IDS) systems leverage artificial intelligence techniques to generate recommendations that guide human users through the decision making phases of a task \cite{sutton2020overview}.
 While much prior work has focused on decision support for domain experts (e.g., cancer diagnosis for oncologists \cite{walsh2019decision}), increasingly, IDS systems have been proven particularly useful in helping \textit{novice users} make decisions \cite{Gutierrez2019,machado2018use}.
 However, a key challenge is that IDS systems are not perfect, and in complex real-world scenarios the actions recommended by IDS systems may be far from optimal \cite{guerlain2000intelligent}.
-Such errors particularly strongly affect novice users, who lack the knowledge to assess the correctness of an IDS recommendation \cite{nourani2020role}.
+Such errors particularly affect novice users, who lack the knowledge to assess the correctness of an IDS recommendation \cite{nourani2020role}.

-The field of \textit{explainable AI Planning (XAIP)} have developed techniques to make sequential decision making systems more understandable to domain-experts.
-Prior work on XAIP has largely focused on explaining plan solutions that help users answer questions ``Why plan P?" and "Why not plan Q?", through popular methods including causal-link-chain (CLC) explanations \cite{seegebarth2012making} as well as contrastive explanations \cite{hoffmann2019explainable}.
-These techniques have been effective in helping domain-experts understand how their proposed solution differs from a planner's solution \cite{hoffmann2019explainable}, as well as how performing a current action effects the preconditions of future actions \cite{seegebarth2012making}.
+The field of explainable AI (XAI) has sought to make the decision making of AI systems more transparent by developing interpretability techniques for black-box AI models \cite{doshi2017towards}.
+While prior work on XAI largely focuses on explaining single classification tasks, the subfield of \textit{explainable AI Planning (XAIP)} seeks to explain decisions in sequential decision making tasks.
+Prior work in XAIP has largely focused on explaining plan solutions that help users answer questions ``Why plan P?" and "Why not plan Q?" through techniques such as causal-link-chain (CLC) explanations \cite{seegebarth2012making} and contrastive explanations \cite{hoffmann2019explainable}.
+These techniques have been effective in helping domain-experts understand how their proposed solution differs from a planner's solution \cite{hoffmann2019explainable}, as well as how performing a current action affects the preconditions of future actions \cite{seegebarth2012making}.